 The difficulties of daily life

-The population felt the constraints of a shortage economy: feeding and keeping themselves warm became obsessions.
+The population felt the constraints of a shortage economy: feeding and keeping themselves warm became an obsession.

-German levies, smuggling to Belgium, and the black market – with higher prices in the Nord-Pas-de-Calais due to the presence of so many occupying troops – made the rationing system ineffective.
+German levies, smuggling to Belgium and the black market – prices were higher in the Nord-Pas-de-Calais due to the presence of so many occupying troops – made the rationing system ineffective.

-The situation was particularly difficult for urban working-class families who had no garden in which to grow produce.
+The situation was particularly difficult for urban working-class families who had no garden in which to grow crops.

-Women played a vital role in collective survival; the absence of a large number of men, prisoners in Germany, meant that they had to take on increasingly important responsibilities in economic and social life.
+Women played a vital role in collective survival; the absence of a large number of men, who were held prisoner in Germany, meant that they had to take on ever growing important responsibilities in economic and social life.